derekjwilliams/some-gears/README.md

 * HotChocolate

 *Notably absent is Prisma, which has just been rewritten in Rust and is just now in Preview (as of March 4, 2020).
-Why I have time I will add Prisma, or if someone wants to add Prisma as a datasource that would be awesome.*
+When I have time, I will add Prisma, or if someone wants to add Prisma 2 that would be awesome.
+I would like to avoid Prisma 1, since Prisma 2 looks to be much better*

 ### Databases